 What to do in Tekapo (in brief)

-- Mt John Observatory – head up during the day to experience the view of the top of the Hill.
+- Mt John Observatory – head up during the day to experience the view of the top of the Hill as pictured below in the gallery.
+Also a nice little cafe for probably the most epic lunch or breakfast view you’ll get!

-- Earth & Sky – book in for a night star gazing tour, you will be astonished on the amount of stars visible with the naked eye here!
+- Tekapo Star Gazing – book in for a night star gazing tour, you will be astonished on the amount of stars visible with the naked eye here!
 This can be done so as mentioned above near the shops on the left side.
-Very well sign posted, you can’t miss it.
+Very well sign posted, you can’t miss it or book online if you want to plan ahead – our tip is book whilst there as the weather does change often.

 - Air Safaris – basically a heli or plane tour that goes right across to Mt Cook, Franz Josef and so on.
 The choice is really yours and comes down to your budget, if you can stretch the budget as lets be honest it isn’t cheap it is worthwhile and recommended.

-The Church of the Good Sheppard – located near all the main town, very quaint, small and beautiful it is probably one of the most photographed Churches in the world.
+The Church of the Good Shepherd – located near all the main town, very quaint, small and beautiful it is probably one of the most photographed Churches in the world.

 Photos! – Get out there, look at the lake, go explore, anywhere you are you will see how incredible the landscape, scenery and wildlife is!